Sheng Pu Erh

 Tea Farm

-The tea farmers live in the Nan Nuo Shan region of Yunnan and belong to the cultural minority of the Hani.
-The right to harvest certain tea trees in all Pu-Erh regions is passed on from generation to generation.
-The tea trees for this tea have likewise been in the hands of farmers for several generations.
-Pu-Erh tea trees in Yunnan are treated with great respect and therefore not sprayed with herbicides or pesticides.
+The tea farmers live in the Nannuo Shan region of Yunnan and belong to the Hani ethnic group.
+In all Pu Erh regions, the rights to harvest selected tea trees are passed down from generation to generation.
+The tea trees used to produce this tea have likewise been in the care of these farming families for several generations.
+Pu Erh tea trees in Yunnan are treated with great respect and therefore not sprayed with herbicides or pesticides.

 Character